jsofra/bin-packing/doc/blog.md

 ### Spark Custom Partitioning

-Spark allows for custom partitioning of data across the cluster by providing an implementation of the [**Partitioner**](https://spark.apache.org/docs/1.6.1/api/java/org/apache/spark/Partitioner.html) class.You can only partition RDD's of key-value pairs, this a special RDD in Spark where each item is a pair with both key and a value.
-Two abstract method of the **Partitioner** class must be implemented to describe the partitioning scheme, **getPartition** and **numPartitions**.
+Spark allows for custom partitioning across clusters by implementing a [**Partitioner**](https://spark.apache.org/docs/1.6.1/api/java/org/apache/spark/Partitioner.html), which is an abstract class.
+You can only partition RDD's of key-value pairs.
+This is a special RDD in Spark where each item is a pair with both key and value.
+Two abstract methods of the **Partitioner** class must be implemented to describe the partitioning scheme, **getPartition** and **numPartitions**.
 The **numPartitions** method simply controls the number of partitions you wish to create (returning an integer), whereas **getPartition** does the work of mapping a key (from the key value pair) to a partition index (returning an integer).
 So for our partitioning scheme we would like to map an item key (url of bookshelf) to an index for a bin.

 Let's look at the code for creating these indices: